jina-ai/jina/docs/concepts/jcloud/configuration.md

 - Default storage size is 5 GB.
 ````

-JCloud also supports retaining the data a Flow was using while active.
+JCloud also supports retaining the data that a Flow was using while it was active.
 You can set the `retain` argument to `true` to enable this feature.

 ```{code-block} yaml
 ---